Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi

 \section{Conclusion}

-We present ALMA Band 3 and 4 observations of the EXor-type young star EX Lupi, reconstructed using the super-resolution imaging technique PRIISM, which is based on sparse modeling.
-Compared to the conventional CLEAN method, PRIISM achieves superior image fidelity and spatial resolution, yielding effective beam sizes of $47\times39$ mas in Band 3 and $47\times35$ mas in Band 4$-$corresponding to resolution improvements by factors of 2.1 and 1.3, respectively.
+We present ALMA Band 3 and 4 observations of the EXor-type young star EX Lupi, reconstructed using the PRIISM super-resolution imaging technique based on sparse modeling.
+Compared to the conventional CLEAN method, PRIISM achieves superior image fidelity and spatial resolution, yielding effective beam sizes of $47\times39$ mas in Band 3 and $47\times35$ mas in Band 4, corresponding to improvements in resolution by factors of 2.1 and 1.3, respectively.
 While both CLEAN model and PRIISM reproduce the observed visibility data with reduced chi-square values close to unity, PRIISM mitigates the patchy artifacts typical of CLEAN and reconstructs smoother, physically plausible disk morphologies.
-The key physical findings of the EX Lupi disk revealed by the PRIISM images are summarized below:
+The key physical findings with respect to the EX Lupi disk, as revealed by the PRIISM images are summarized below:

 \begin{enumerate}